Tibso/DnsBlackList-rs/README.md

 **Displays** the daemon's **configuration**.

-This command fetches the configuration from Redis that the daemon uses.
+This command fetches the configuration that the daemon uses.

 ## **get**